animetosho/ParPar/xor_depends/info.md

     time), so an implementation which doesn't require alternative mappings (i.e. does the re-arrange automatically per block) is unlikely to be practical.

+-   Some of the speed is reliant on availability of XMM registers.
+Basically this means that performance on 32-bit won’t be good as 64-bit due to less registers being available.

+-   The general algorithm is just very complicated.
+I really like the SPLIT(16,4) algorithm for its aesthetic simplicity and efficiency.

 Usage in ParPar
 ===============